nerdschoolbergen/build-and-deploy/_exercises/exercise_4.md

 ![](./images/heroku01.png)

 :pencil2: Give it a name (for example `YOURNAME-build-and-deploy`).
 :pencil2: Choose `Europe` as the region.

-Ignore the `Add to pipeline` option.

-:pencil2: Click `Create app`.
+:pencil2: Add a _pipeline_.
+A pipeline is a build pipeline which our deployment will belong to.
+This workshop will only utilize one pipeline, but a bigger project might consist of many apps that needs to be deployed individually.
+:pencil2: Name the pipeline something similar to what you named the project.
+:pencil2: Choose `production` as the stage/environment.

 ## Connecting TravisCI and Heroku